RotherOSS/doc-otobo-installation/README.md

 Contribution
 ============

-Contribution to documentation is very welcomed.
+Contribution to documentation is very welcome.
 You can add new pages or edit the existing text.

 To edit the documentation: